vtn160230/COVID-19/README.md

 # COVID-19 United States and Vietnam
-Analyzing a data set of COVID-19 from the years of 2020-2021!
+Analyzing a data set of COVID-19 from January 21, 2020 - April 30th, 2021!

 Mainly analyzing the countries of the United States and Vietnam because those are the two that pertain to me the most as a Vietnamese American.

-The dataset is from (January 21, 2020 - April 30th, 2021)

 Using SSMS on this project because I found it difficult to import the excel sheet over in postgreSQL due to the null values and column data types.
 I'll come back to it and figure out how to do that in pgAdmin after though!